Noè Bordignon

-Noè Bordignon (September 3, 1841 – December 7, 1920) was an Italian painter, active mainly in Venice.
+Noè Bordignon (3 September 1841 – 7 December 1920) was an Italian painter, active mainly in Venice.

 Biography

-He was born in Salvarosa near Castelfranco Veneto.
+He was born in Salvarosa near Castelfranco Veneto, then part of the Austrian Empire.
 He began studies in 1859 at the Accademia di Belle Arti of Venice, where he was a pupil of Michelangelo Grigoletti, Carlo De Blaas, and Pompeo Marino Molmenti.
 In 1865, he won a stipend to study in Rome.
 He later formed a strong friendship with Tranquillo Cremona.
-He favored painting genre scenes, in a style also favored by Giacomo Favretto, Luigi Nono and Alessandro Milesi.
+He favoured painting genre scenes, in a style also favoured by Giacomo Favretto, Luigi Nono and Alessandro Milesi.
 In 1869, he opened a studio in Venice.